Autism and the related Asperger syndrome are much in the news and on people’s minds lately.

 There’s a lot of discussion about a cure or treatment for autism spectrum disorders.
 That’s a load of bullshit as far as I’m concerned.
 You can’t fix autism or the less severe forms like Aspergers.
 It’s a fundamental part of who they are.
 It’s like saying you’re looking for a cure for green eyes.
 Germany was looking for similar “cures” for fundamental characteristics in the late 30s and early 40s.

 Instead of trying to fix these people, we need to help them cope, and accept who they are.

-The second topic also makes me angry.
+The first topic also makes me angry.
 Even if there were some validity to the claim that vaccines cause autism, do they truly believe that a small number of profoundly autistic children is really a worse situation than the deaths of thousands of children from preventable diseases?